Calmont or “Bald Mountain” – a commune located in the Haute-Garonne Department in the Occitania region

 Calmont (fr.
-Calmont) is a commune located in the Haute-Garonne department of the Occitania region, which was formed because of the two French regions, Languedoc-Roussillon and Midi-Pyrénée.
-The town is located on Hers river and it borders the Ariege department.
+Calmont) is a commune located in the Haute-Garonne department of the Occitania region (France), which was formed because of the two French regions, Languedoc-Roussillon and Midi-Pyrénée.
+The town borders the Ariège department.

 The town’s name most likely comes from the Latin words ‘mons’ (mountain) and ‘calvus’ (bald) and is likely to be because of the deforestation which took place.